BlendedByChris/plThemePlugin/README.markdown

 Example (plugin based theme)
 -------
 ### 1. Install the theme plugin
-To install the theme plugin just use the following in your /plugins directory:
+To install the theme plugin just use the following in your /plugins directory (note this is just a sample, it is not a real repo, I don't really want to litter github with such simple things):
     git clone git://github.com/webPragmatist/plThemeSamplePlugin.git

 ### 2. Configure your app.yml